 - Final thoughts on Help to Grow: Digital

-Help to Grow: Digital is a new initiative that helps SMEs identify their digital technology needs, assess technology purchasing options and then implement new technologies in their operations.
+Help to Grow: Digital is an initiative that helps SMEs identify their digital technology needs, assess technology purchasing options and then implement new technologies in their operations.

-The new service opened for applications on 20 January 2022.
+The new service opened for applications in January 2022.

 To encourage businesses to take up the latest software, those that meet the criteria can claim a financial discount covering up to 50% of the price of one approved technology package, up to a maximum of £5,000 (note, this doesn’t include VAT).

-The Help to Grow: Digital financial discount can be used for approved software that helps businesses to manage the finances digitally (using accounting software), and build customer relationships so they can boost sales (with customer relationship management (CRM) software).
+The Help to Grow: Digital financial discount can be used for approved software that helps businesses to:

 Help to Grow: Digital – 50% off Sage Accounting